Xilmi/Rotp-Fusion/README.md

 2023.04.01 (BR)
 - Cleaned the GUI pop-up call:
   - The parameters don't need to memorize the frame anymore.
+- Renamed "Target Bombing" to "Limited Bombing" and adjusted the GUI texts.
+  - in Option GUI and on the buttons: "Drop All" "Spare x pop" "No".

 2023.03.31 (BR)
 - Custom Races: